 In 1975 the ranch purchased the first of many purebred females that have been added throughout the years.
 To insure the best of quality be obtained within the budget, some years only one female was purchased, and even with strict guidelines some 50% of cattle purchased elsewhere have been culled because of undesirable traits that occurred after they matured or after progeny reached breeding age.
 For over 25 years Arrowhead Ranch has operated with 170 cows and 30 replacement heifers each year.
 About half of the cow herd are descendants of the first Charolais bulls used with the other half from purebreds purchased from ten different states.
 Artificial insemination has also been utilized to introduce the very best genetics the Charolais industry has to offer.
 Embryo transplants have also been used to obtain as many progeny as possible from proven cows in our herd.

 The purebred herd is maintained much like the commercial was.
 The cows must calve on time each year and produce quality calves on grass, no creep feeding.
 We have two calving seasons which are October 1 – November 30 and February 1 – April 30.
-All of the calves are tagged and weighed at birth.
 The calves are weaned at 205 days and are hand fed a custom ration in groups.
 Each calf has data for birth weight, weaning weight, and yearling weight and EPD’s.
 We produce yearling bulls and open heifers.
 We have many polled cows in our herd and currently all herd sires used are polled.